Pros and Cons of Elevated Dog Feeders

 Feeding your dog and delivering a constant supply of fresh water is part and parcel of responsible dog ownership.
 With raised dog feeders for large dogs and an anti-spill water bowl, you can make the process easier, cleaner and more hygienic.

 If your dog continually tips their food bowl over or spills water across the floor, you’ll spend a lot of your time cleaning up after them.
 With weighted pet food bowls and a weighted water bowl, you can take the hassle out of mealtimes.

 As well as saving you time and hassle, weighted dog food bowls and elevated pet dishes make it easier to keep things clean.
 With no spills to clear up, you can ensure feeding stations are kept in tip-top condition.

-Designed specifically with dogs in minds, there are very few cons associated with large raised dog bowls or elevated pet feeders for large dogs.
+Designed specifically with dogs in mind, there are very few cons associated with large raised dog bowls or elevated pet feeders for large dogs.
 In fact, there’s really only one potential downside that you need to consider.

 May not suit fast eaters

 Some larger dogs can be prone to a condition known as gastric dilatation-volvulus (GDV) complex.
 Also known as bloat, this occurs when the stomach distends by an abnormal amount and also requires medical treatment.
 Although GDV is extremely rare, it tends to affect larger breeds when it does occur.
 Furthermore, large dogs who eat at a quick rate may be most prone to developing bloat.

 Whilst eating at an elevated height is typically more comfortable for dogs, it’s important to slow down fast eaters.
 If you’re concerned that your dog may be at risk of developing GDV, ask your vet what the best type of feeding station is for your pooch.
 In many cases, a raised dog feeder and with an added anti-gulp mechanism is a great option for dogs who tend to scarf their food and drink.